debops/debops/docs/guides.rst

       when: ansible_local|d() and ansible_local.tags|d() and
             'value' not in ansible_local.tags

-You can find a list of host tags in documentation of various roles that use them.
+You can find a list of host tags in the documentation of various roles which use them.

 Root directory paths